Linuxfabrik/lfops/roles/system_update/README.md

 # Ansible Role linuxfabrik.lfops.system_update

-This role configures the server to do weekly system updates.
-For this, the scripts first check for available updates during the day, and notify the system administrators (either via email or [Rocket.Chat](https://rocket.chat/)).
-The actual update will then be executed the next day, usually during the night (can be configured).
-If necessary, the server will be automatically rebooted after the updates.
+This role configures the server to do weekly system updates by deploying two shell scripts: The first script `notify-and-schedule` checks for available updates (normally during the day), and notifies the system administrators either via email or [Rocket.Chat](https://rocket.chat/).
+On update time (usually the next morning at round about 4 AM), the second script `update-and-reboot`

+* sets a downtime for the host and all it's services in Icinga
+* applies all updates
+* and, if necessary, automatically reboots the host after the updates.

 Tested on